Dr. Nick Touran, Ph.D., P.E.,

 232 - Italy shut down all nukes after Chernobyl.

 again says Pius is best bet

-— not to speak of the French Framatome, German KWU, and the Japanese Hitachi and
+Electric — not to speak of the French Framatome, German KWU, and the

-Toshiba — probably means that the next generation of reactors will incorporate
+Japanese Hitachi and Toshiba — probably means that the next generation of

-coming 25 years.
-Somewhere in the world there ought to be built a truly inherently
+during the coming 25 years.
+Somewhere in the world there ought to be built a

-issued, its message — that a second nuclear era ought to be based on reactors that
+— that a second nuclear era ought to be based on reactors that are

-are perceived as being safer than existing reactors — has now become more or less
+perceived as being safer than existing reactors — has now become more or

 IEA focused on climate change for the next 8 years!
 Uncertain

 236 - Gregg Maryland and Freeman Dyson publish paper saying 1 trillion trees